-With a Bachelor's Degree in Professional Music from Berklee College of Music, Lowvee is a musician, author, and closet chef.
-No, she doesn't cook in the closet!
-She merely delights in preparing scrumptious meals for her loving family and wowing them to bits.
-Lowvee has been making beats, telling tales, and vandalizing kitchens since Cindy Crawford’s mole got its first editorial feature.
-A few years ago, she combined her fondness for fairy tales and romance to pen the first book in her five-part YA fantasy series, Boundless Magick.
+With a Bachelor's Degree in Professional Music from Berklee College of Music, Lowvee Cole is a musician, author, and rookie chef.
+Lowvee has long considered herself to be a dreamer and a creator.
+Whether it be through her music, writing, or recipes, she is always telling a story.
+She has been making beats, telling tales, and vandalizing kitchens since Cindy Crawford’s mole got its first editorial feature.
+Years ago, Lowvee employed her fondness for historical romances and epic fantasies to pen the first of five installments in her YA fantasy series, Boundless Magick.
 Now, it seems, she can’t pry herself away from her keyboard without feeling she's left a bit of her soul behind.

 When not composing and recording music, whipping up edible masterpieces, or penning the swarm of novel ideas buzzing around in her head, Lowvee enjoys leading praise worship services for local churches and glamping (glamour camping) with her husband and children.